Fred Phelps: Excommunication and death

 Fred Phelps preached his final Sunday sermon on September 1, 2013.
 Five weeks later, sermons resumed from various members.

 On March 15, 2014, Nathan Phelps, Phelps' estranged son, reported that Phelps was in very poor health and was receiving hospice care.
 He said that Phelps had been excommunicated from the church in August 2013, and then moved into a house where he "basically stopped eating and drinking".
 His statements were supported by his brother, Mark.
 Church spokesman Steve Drain declined to answer questions about Phelps' excommunication, and denied that the church had a single leader.
-The church's official website said that membership status is private and did not confirm nor deny the excommunication.
+The church's official website said that membership status is private and did not confirm or deny the excommunication.

 Phelps died of natural causes shortly before midnight on March 19, 2014, at the age of 84.
 His daughter, Shirley, stated that a funeral for her father would not be held because the church does not "worship the dead".
 According to Nathan Phelps, Fred Phelps' body was immediately cremated, and according to his granddaughter Megan Phelps-Roper, Phelps' cremated remains were buried in an unmarked grave in Kansas.